RobGeada/Openshift-Style/README.md

 Here we adjust the settings sent to [`ocEmail.py`](https://github.com/RobGeada/openshift_style/blob/master/ocEmail.py), a Python script I wrote to send images via email programmatically.
 I use it here to automatically send the generated images from OpenShift to a specified address once Neural-Style has finished.
 If you'd rather `rsh` into the pod once it has finished to recover the generated image, then just comment out the line `python ocEmail.py ...` in style.sh.

 There are two parameters here:
-* Dest: This is the email address to send the generated image to.
+* Dest: This is the email address to send the generated image to
 * Tag: This identifies the image being sent, so it helps if it matches the tag used in your `build` command